dswisher/buildings-and-baddies/README.md

 * ESC - exit build mode
 * X - exit the game

-The only difference between the three is their image.
+The only difference between the three bots is their image - they behave the same (at least for now).

 ## Goal State